Using visual aids like financial charts and graphs can simplify complex data and make it more accessible. 📊

 2. Line graph

-Best for: Visualizing time-series financial data as an expense graph such as revenue, profit/loss, cash flow, or other metrics over a period of time.
-Allows you to see increases, decreases, and anomalies.
+Best for: Visualizing financial trends, time-series data, seasonality, and stock price movement.
+Allows you to see increases, decreases, and anomalies over time.
 Great for illustrating trends and time-series data.

 3. Pie chart